KimRass/warehouse/Cloud Computing/README.md

 ### Amazon DynamoDB
 - Source: https://en.wikipedia.org/wiki/Amazon_DynamoDB
 - Amazon DynamoDB is a fully managed proprietary NoSQL database service that supports key–value and document data structures.
+- Partition key: The partition key is part of the table's primary key. *It is a hash value that is used to retrieve items from your table.*
+- Sort key (optional): You can use a sort key as the second part of a table's primary key. *The sort key allows you to sort or search among all items sharing the same partition key.*
 ## Amazon Batch
 ## Amazon Kinesis
 ## Amazon EMR (Elastic MapReduce)